lavender fields, English countryside, Cotswolds

 Highgrove House

-Feel like royalty as we visit the grand residence of the heir to the throne of England!
-Built in 1796, this manor is now the home of Prince Charles and the Duchess of Cornwall, Camilla Rosemary Shand.
+Feel like royalty as we visit the grand residence of the King of England!
+Built in 1796, this manor is now a favorite home of King Charles and the Queen Consort, Camilla Rosemary Shand.
 After being purchased by the Duchy of Cornwall in 1980, it was stripped clean and redecorated for its new inhabitants.
 The on-site Royal Gardens add color and life to the stately home.
 With years of devotion and attention, the organic gardens are now an esteemed feature of the estate.
 Environmentally conscious practices (like making their own compost) keep the gardens thriving, thanks to His Royal Highness who plays an active part in its management.

 Hidcote Gardens